MihaelaVacarus/MS1-You-Plant-It/README.md

     - Information regarding prices can be requested by the user via social media, WhatsApp message and/or contact form.
 This is mentioned right below the bundles that we offer.
     - Specific prices were not included, as the type of user who is looking to rent a space for a garden in the city, would probably not care as much about the price, but rather about the services being offered.
 - #### As a user, I want to meet people with similar interests so that we share ideas.
-    - The vision section on the homepage, already hints that gardening helps with socialising.
+    - The vision section on the Home page already hints that gardening helps with socialising.
     - The social media links present on all pages prompt people to follow us and engage in the conversations on social media.
     - The events section on the activities page are designed to bring the community together.
     - The PDF contained in the workshops section mentions that, after the workshops, there is usually drinks at a local pub for people to get together.